BatuhanYilmaz26/TV_Series-Recommender/README.md

 - The recommender system uses the K-Nearest Neighbors algorithm to recommend tv series based on the user's preferences.
 - Built the web app using [Streamlit](https://streamlit.io) and deployed it on [Heroku](https://www.heroku.com ).
-- You can take a look at the [interactive demo](https://tv-series-rec.herokuapp.com) to see how the recommender system works.

 ![](tv_series_recommender.gif)